airbytehq/airbyte/docs/snowflake-native-apps/facebook-marketing.md

 `Output Database`

 The database where the records will be saved.
-Snowflake's database naming restriction applies here.
+Snowflake's database [naming convention](https://docs.snowflake.com/en/sql-reference/identifiers-syntax) applies here.

 ---

 `Output Schema`

 The table where the schema will be saved.
-Snowflake's table naming restriction applies here.
+Snowflake's table [naming convention](https://docs.snowflake.com/en/sql-reference/identifiers-syntax) applies here.

 ---